Meet our instructors

 Heather Nicholson is an instructional specialist with Procurement Services at the University of Washington.
 She has worked in Procurement Services for 10 years and specializes in Ariba and MyFinancial Desktop training.

 Joseph (Joey) Pauley has spent nearly two decades building and leading high-performance teams, most notably a design team whose products were voted “Best of the Web” by Forbes Magazine and praised by the International Herald Tribune, Town & Country, and The Wall Street Journal.
-Today he is founder of Applied Leadership Teams, a consulting company specializing in designing and facilitating retreats, leadership development, strategic planning, and developing organizational capacity.
+His specialties include designing and facilitating retreats, leadership development, strategic planning, and developing organizational capacity.

 After graduating from West Virginia University with bachelor’s degrees in computer programming, graphic design, and business, Joey led web design and development teams.
 Later he received an M.A. in organizational psychology and certifications in organizational dynamics and integrated skills for sustainable change.
-Today he serves as President of the Pacific Northwest Organizational Development Network and works with a variety of organizations to build communication and leadership capacity in their teams.
+He is a past president of the Pacific Northwest Organizational Development Network.

 Joey utilizes his knowledge and experience to increase effectiveness in private, public, and nonprofit organizations.
-As a trusted adviser, groups find Joey’s process positively changes their organizational dynamics as they work on specific goals.
+As a trusted adviser, groups find that Joey’s process positively changes their organizational dynamics as they work on specific goals.
 For example, Joey instituted a collaborative process when developing Nomura Trading’s multinational strategic plan.
 The result was engagement and understanding that spanned language and cultures.
-His strategic, systemic approach is both entertaining and challenging.
+His strategic, systemic approach is enjoyable, entertaining, and challenging.
 Results are often better communication, leadership, and collaboration.

 View a detailed consultant profile on Joey Pauley.